Open all

 The Year 9s have timetabled drama and many choose it as an option subsequently.
 The whole-school production is a real highlight of the year with everyone getting involved and dedicating their time to rehearsals after school and at the weekends.

 Some 120 clubs mean pupils have ample opportunity to find and follow their passions.
 Ancient Greek, Mandarin, Da Vinci (engineering) club and Avicenna (the medics society) are among the more academic clubs, with a vast number of sports and musical options on offer too.
 Ely Scheme is the school’s own version of CCF which sees children testing themselves on assault courses, problem-solving tasks, survival challenges and expeditions.
-Sixth-formers can train to be an instructor and at the moment 43 of them plan and lead the sessions.
+Sixth-formers can train to be an instructor and many plan and lead the sessions.
+DofE is available from Year 10 and is hugely popular with many pupils going on to complete their gold award.

 Boarding